nandinisaxena2809/AI-study-assistant-backend-local/README.md

-# Local ML Inference API
+# AI Study Assistant Backend

 A FastAPI-based backend service that performs **Question Answering** and **Text Summarization** using **locally hosted transformer models**.